ogorton/dmscatter/README.md

 Computes the differential event rate for WIMP-nucleon scattering events.

+Source code is located in src directory.
+To compile run from the src directory:

+    make darkmatter.x

-Source code is located in src directory. "make darkmatter.x" to compile.
-This places the darkmatter.x executable in the same directory.
+This places the darkmatter.x executable in the src directory.
 Move it to your bin directory if desired.